What to Do When Someone Asks, “What’s Your Rate?”

-Okay.
-Let’s assume that you’re interested in the project.
-If your new networking friend keeps pushing for your rate, explain how you price your projects, and use time as your secret weapon.
-You are under absolutely no obligation to provide any kind of number on the spot.
+If you’re interested in working with this person, explain how you price your projects, and use time as your secret weapon.
+You are under no obligation to provide any kind of number on the spot.

 Here’s a good response that doesn’t invite any needling: